jtp184/DismalTony/README.md

     '+18437427464'
   )
 )

+# We can either set the module level VI to our new VI
+# and always have the DismalTony.() syntax use cassie
+DismalTony.vi = cassie

+# Or use cassie on her own!
+cassie.('Hello, Cassie!')

 ```

 The VI consists of a name, a return_interface to reply across, its known Directives, and a DataStore to retain its memories.
 All of these pieces are modular, and designed to be interchanged to fit your workflow.